Topics on this page

 A person who is convicted of knowingly violating the laws or regulations regarding smoke alarms is guilty of a misdemeanor and may be fined up to $1,000, imprisoned up to 10 days, or both.
 Read the Law: Md.
 Code, Public Safety § 9-109

 The State Fire Marshal or local fire marshal may grant certain exceptions from state or local fire and building codes.
 No exception may be granted to the smoke alarm requirements required by State law.
 Read the Law: Md.
 Code, Public Safety § 9-205

 The owner of a residential high-rise building with must annually provide a written notice to all tenants to inform any mobility-impaired tenants of their right to request a rental unit on the first five floors of the building if one should become available.
 Read the Law: Md.
 Code, Public Safety § 9-405

 Required in New Construction

-Automatic sprinkler systems are required for newly constructed dormitories, hotels, rooming houses, and multi-family dwellings if the initial building permit was issued (or construction began) after July 1, 1990, or after July 1, 1992 for newly constructed townhouses.
+Automatic sprinkler systems are required for newly constructed dormitories, hotels, rooming houses, and multi-family dwellings if the initial building permit was issued (or construction began) after July 1, 1990.
+A sprinkler system is also required in new townhouses built after July 1, 1992.
 The State Fire Marshal or appropriate local authority must approve the sprinkler system, and it must be installed in accordance with prescribed national, local, and state standards.
 However, these requirements do not apply to dwelling units that are not served by a public water supply system.
 Read the Law: MD Code, Public Safety § 9-204

 The State Fire Marshal or the appropriate local authority may grant certain exceptions, including exceptions from these sprinkler system requirements, if there is clear evidence that the exception will not adversely affect the fire safety of the building or its occupants.
 Read the Law: MD Code, Public Safety § 9-205